 Infrastructure

-Moving herbivores to the site requires trucks and trailers.
-Once the animals are onsite, water and containment to the desired vegetation must be addressed.
+Moving herbivores to the site generally requires trucks and trailers.
+Once the animals are onsite, water and containment to he project site and potentially within the project to the desired vegetation must be addressed.

 • Roads: Transportation of herbivores generally is by tractor trailer or pick-up truck with livestock trailer typically between 18’-30’, depending on the number of animals.
 It is important to note if the site has an adequate turn around and loading/unloading area to facilitate large truck traffic.
 This does not have to be directly at the project site as animals can be moved moderate distances on foot to the project area.
 Also note if there are access roads throughout the project area, and if the loading area will be different than the unloading area.